electrafrost/malaysia-tax-guide/README.md

 Guidance on Malaysian tax for long-term visitors, digital nomads, remote workers and global founders.
 Presented at Network School in April 2026 https://luma.com/kiznfptm

+## Background

+Network School is home to a globally mobile community of remote workers, founders and technologists, many of whom have been in Malaysia for extended periods without clarity on their tax position.
+I have been providing educational tax guidance to this community since arriving at Network School in September 2024, starting with a Malaysia Tax Wiki that was researched and distributed to members to establish a basis of understanding.

 ## What this covers

 Malaysian tax residency is determined under s.7 of the Income Tax Act 1967, not by the commonly cited 183-day rule alone.
 There are four tests, and the interaction between residency status, income source, treaty relief and LHDN filing expectations is more complex than most summaries suggest.

-This guide is written from practitioner experience amongst internationally mobile individuals at Network School, Forest City, Malaysia.
-Earlier sessions were presented in October to November 2025 and a Malaysia Tax Wiki was shared with the community to establish the basis of understanding.
+Earlier sessions were presented in October to November 2025 to introduce the Wiki and address common questions.
+The current sessions in April 2026 go deeper into residency determination, filing practicalities and strategic considerations.
+The Wiki will be updated and published in this repository.

 ## Contents